Craft Breweries in Baltimore

 Union Craft Brewing

-Set along the Jones Fall river in historic Woodberry, Union Craft Brewing combines old traditions with new ideas to create its modern riffs on beer.
-Founded in 2012, the 20-barrel brewhouse moved to a new, larger space as the anchor to Union Collective in 2018, where they host tastings and events alongside food vendors like Well Crafted Kitchen, The Charmery and Vent Coffee Roasters.
+Set along the Jones Fall river in Medfield, Union Craft Brewing combines old traditions with new ideas to create its modern riffs on beer.
+Founded in 2012, the 20-barrel brewhouse moved to a new, larger space as the anchor to Union Collective in 2018, where they host tastings and events alongside food and beverage vendors like Well Crafted Kitchen, The Charmery and Vent Coffee Roasters.
 Head to the tap room to try some of the brewery’s latest creations, which include collaborations with Baltimore-based brands, locally influenced flavors and beer-adjacent offerings like cider.
-One recent addition: A rich porter brewed with almonds and vanilla inspired by local brand Michele’s Granola.
+One recent addition: a hoppy, fruity IPA in honor of former Ravens free safety Ed Reed.

 Thirsty for more?

 While you're out on the town, add one of these other outstanding brews to your beer bucket list or bring home a six-pack to remember some of the unique flavors of Baltimore.